2022–23 UNC Wilmington Seahawks men's basketball team

-The 2022–23 UNC Wilmington Seahawks men's basketball team represents the University of North Carolina Wilmington in the 2022–23 NCAA Division I men's basketball season.
-The Seahawks, led by third-year head coach Takayo Siddle, play their home games at Trask Coliseum in Wilmington, North Carolina as members of the Colonial Athletic Association.
+The 2022–23 UNC Wilmington Seahawks men's basketball team represented the University of North Carolina Wilmington in the 2022–23 NCAA Division I men's basketball season.
+The Seahawks, led by third-year head coach Takayo Siddle, played their home games at Trask Coliseum in Wilmington, North Carolina as members of the Colonial Athletic Association (CAA).

 Previous season

-The Seahawks finished the 2021–22 season 27–9, 15–3 in CAA play to finish as CAA regular season co-champions, alongside Towson.
+The Seahawks finished the 2021–22 season 27–9, 15–3 in CAA play, to finish as CAA regular season co-champions, alongside Towson.
 As the No. 2 seed, they defeated No. 7 seed Elon and College of Charleston to reach the championship game of the CAA tournament.
 They were upset by No. 5 seed Delaware in the championship game.
 They were invited to the CBI, where they defeated VMI, Drake, Northern Colorado and Middle Tennessee to win the CBI championship.